 Criminal homicide is divided by statute: murder in the first degree, murder in the second degree, and manslaughter.
 The corpus delicti (the objective proof that a crime has been committed) of homicide must include these three elements: an evidentiary showing the death of a human being, showing of a criminal agency (perpetrator), and that the criminal agency was the…Continue

 We’ve all seen an episode of our favorite television crime drama during which the accused criminal becomes frustrated with his attorney and decides to represent himself in court.
 Perhaps to add to the theatrics of the small screen, sometimes the villain reveals a surprising grasp of the law and courtroom procedures.
-However, the reality is that choosing to act as your…Continue
+However, the reality is that choosing to act as…Continue

 My academic background has helped me to explore and understand some of the complicated aspects of the criminal justice system when addressing crime, criminals, profiling, and crime scene investigation.
 This is one of main reasons that I chose this field because of its diversity and challenges.
 I find this field fascinating and thought-provoking on so many…Continue